Guangyu-Yang/JULiP/README.md

 https://hadoop.apache.org/docs/r2.7.2/hadoop-project-dist/hadoop-common/ClusterSetup.html

 ### <a name="inputoutput"></a> Input/Output
-The primary input to CLASS is a set of short read alignments in BAM format and sorted by chromosome and position, for instance one produced with the program Tophat2 (http://tophat.cbcb.umd.edu).
+The primary input to JULiP is a set of short read alignments in BAM format and sorted by chromosome and position, for instance one produced with the program Tophat2 (http://tophat.cbcb.umd.edu).

-Given a set of alignment input x.bam files, JULiP produces two type of intermediate data files, regions.txt, splices.txt and introns.txt in the .bam file directory.
+Given a set of alignment input x.bam files, JULiP.jar produces three type of intermediate data files, regions.txt, splices.txt and introns.txt in the .bam file directory.
+An gene.txt (contains all the detected gene region) and three list files (contain the paths of the regions.txt, splices.txt and introns.txt) in working directory.

 - The format of the regions.txt file is:
 chrom_id position #_of_reads_on_the_position